microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/CloudCommunications/docs/v1.0-beta/New-MgCommunicationCallAudioRoutingGroup.md

 		"550fae72-d251-43ec-868c-373732c2704f"
 	)
 }
-New-MgCommunicationCallAudioRoutingGroup -CallId $callId -BodyParameter $params
+New-MgBetaCommunicationCallAudioRoutingGroup -CallId $callId -BodyParameter $params
 ```

-This example shows how to use the New-MgCommunicationCallAudioRoutingGroup Cmdlet.
+This example shows how to use the New-MgBetaCommunicationCallAudioRoutingGroup Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS